If you would like a paper version of this website, please contact the school office.

 To foster reflection, meditation, prayer and silence

 To create an atmosphere in which God is both normal and natural

-To experience ceremony in Christian festivals and to recognise the beliefs and cultures of others
+To recognise the beliefs and cultures of others

 To enable pupils to reflect on their experience of life